 This confusion may change soon.
-The FDA has recently proposed a regulation requiring chain restaurants to post nutritional information on their menus.
+The FDA is beginning to require chains to post calorie counts on their menus.
 Some cities, like New York, have already implemented such laws, even though some research shows that public nutrition information may not influence customer choice.

 Marion Nestle, professor of nutrition at New York University and author of "What to Eat," agrees that the proposed law “does [have the potential to change consumer choice], but needs time to settle in before deciding how well it works.”
 Many chains have already gone public with this information on their web sites, but others like T.G.I.
 Friday’s or The Cheesecake Factory continue to mask their menus in dietary secrecy.

 So the next time you slide into your local restaurant’s vinyl booth and consider ordering that platter of chicken tenders topped with sirloin, remember this list of dishes to veer away from.
 We’ve also provided you with healthier alternatives on each menu so that you still have room for breakfast the next day.
 Then again, maybe you're looking to make weight and you need to pack on a few pounds.
 Who needs breakfast anyway?